Yang--Mills topology on four-dimensional triangulations: Appendix A. Reordering procedure

 \section{Appendix A. Reordering procedure}

-In order to have a meaningful implementation of the topological charge, the simplices of the triangulation must be properly oriented so that the pseudo-scalarity of $Q$ holds.
-In the particular case of simplicial manifolds, this means that for any pair of adjacent simplices $\sigma_{1,2} \in \mathcal{T}$, the local frames $\{ \vec{e}_{\sigma_{1,2},A}\}$ already mentioned before, must coincide up to a roto-translation:
+In order to have a meaningful implementation of the topological charge, the simplices of the triangulation must be properly oriented so that the pseudoscalarity of $Q$ holds.
+In the particular case of simplicial manifolds, this means that for any pair of adjacent simplices $\sigma_{1,2} \in \mathcal{T}$, the local frames $\{ \vec{e}_{\sigma_{1,2},A}\}$ already mentioned before, must coincide up to a rototranslation,